 There is no way to know for sure if you’re going to get liver cancer.
 Certain factors can make one person more likely to get liver cancer than another person.
 These are called risk factors.
 However, just because a person has one or more risk factors does not mean that person will get liver cancer.
 In fact, a person can have all the risk factors and still not get the disease.
 On the other hand, a person can have no risk factors and still get liver cancer.

 Still, talk to your doctor about how to lower your risk if you agree with any of the bolded statements.

-People who have been infected with the virus that causes hepatitis B or hepatitis C have an increased chance of getting liver cancer.
+Worldwide, hepatitis B or hepatitis C are the most common risk factors for liver cancer.
 This is especially true in people who have a chronic, active infection.
 These viruses can cause an inflammation in the liver that leads to scarring, also called cirrhosis.
 People with cirrhosis of the liver are at higher risk for liver cancer, no matter what the cause of the cirrhosis.

 Alcohol damages the liver and may cause cirrhosis, which is a known risk factor for liver cancer and cirrhosis.

 People with diabetes who also have other risk factors, such as consuming large amounts of alcohol and/or chronic hepatitis, have a greater risk for liver cancer.

 Obesity can result in fatty liver disease and cirrhosis, which can increase the risk for liver cancer.

 People who are exposed to these chemicals have a greater risk of getting liver cancer: